juburr/cosign-orb/README.md

 [![CircleCI Build Status](https://circleci.com/gh/juburr/cosign-orb.svg?style=shield "CircleCI Build Status")](https://circleci.com/gh/juburr/cosign-orb) [![CircleCI Orb Version](https://badges.circleci.com/orbs/juburr/cosign-orb.svg)](https://circleci.com/developer/orbs/orb/juburr/cosign-orb) [![GitHub License](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://raw.githubusercontent.com/juburr/cosign-orb/master/LICENSE) [![CircleCI Community](https://img.shields.io/badge/community-CircleCI%20Discuss-343434.svg)](https://discuss.circleci.com/c/ecosystem/orbs)

 This is an unofficial Cosign orb for installing Cosign in your CircleCI pipeline.
 Use it to sign container images and verify signatures.

+This orb is primarily intended for use by private organizations at this time.
+Notice that the convenience commands provided in the initial version of this orb don't attempt to use keyless signing, upload to transparency logs, etc. They assume a simple setup with a public/private key pair stored as base64 encoded secrets within a CircleCI context.
+If advanced features are needed, you can use this orb for installation only and then run the cosign binary with your own arguments.
 Contributions are welcome!

 ## Features
 ### **Secure By Design**